Child-Parent Psychotherapy Training

 Contact: Chandra Ghosh Ippen, Ph.D.

-To request training, please go to our Facebook page and click on "Request Training".
+with the Child Trauma Research Program, please go to our Facebook page and click on "Request Training".
+To search for a trainer please visit our Find a Trainer resource.